Fricassee: Beef

 In the early 19th-century cookery book A New System of Domestic Cookery by Maria Rundell, a fricassee of cold roast beef is made with very thinly sliced beef cooked in butter and broth with parsley and onion, the sauce thickened with egg yolks, wine, and vinegar.
-Fricassee of cold roast beef was among the recipes published in the popular women's magazine Godey's Lady Book during the American Civil War.
+Fricassee of cold roast beef was among the recipes published in the popular women's magazine Godey's Lady's Book during the American Civil War.

 Chicken and other poultry

-Chicken fricassee has been described as "a standard old-fashioned American dish."
+Chicken fricassee has been described as "a standard old-fashioned American dish".
 It was one of Abraham Lincoln's favorite dishes.
-It's the typical "comfort food" of Cajun cuisine.
+It is the typical "comfort food" of Cajun cuisine.